devAgant/LTSpaceGame/README.md

   `git push -u origin [yourFirstName]-[nameOfIssue/nameOfFeature]-[issueNumber/featureNumber]`

   You have now pushed your code to the GitHub repository!
+However, there is one more step. </p>

+  ### Creating a Pull Request:<a name="pullrequests"></a>

-However, there is one more step.
-In order to merge your code into the master branch, you must create a pull request.
+  <p>In order to merge your code into the master branch, you must create a pull request.
 In order to do this, go to the GitHub repository on the website, and click on the branches tab:</p>

  ![image](https://user-images.githubusercontent.com/68075877/138543903-528659c4-ba26-4063-a910-2aea6fce66c6.png)